kurtosis-tech/cassandra-package/README.md

 kurtosis run github.com/kurtosis-tech/cassandra-package '{"monitoring_enabled": true}'
 ```

-This will spin up Prometheus and Grafana on top of Cassandra using a `jmx_exporter`.
+This will spin up local instances of Prometheus and Grafana connected to your Cassandra cluster using a `jmx_exporter`.
 If you copy the Grafana URL from the output of
 enclave run and paste it in your browser; you will be able to interact with metrics and dashboards on Grafana.

 `admin` is the default value for the username & password for Grafana.
 The dashboard is under `dashboards/Cassandra Dashboard`.